kpounot/NAMDAnalyzer/README.md

 #_To plot data distribution
 data.logData.plotDataDistribution('KINETIC', binSize=20)

-#_Data can be fitted to any model using
+#_Data can be fitted with any model using
 data.logData.plotDataDistribution('KINETIC', fit=True, model=your_model_function, p0=init_parameters)

 ```